ASSESSOR MANAGER, REAL PROPERTY

 Recruitment limited to current State Department of Assessments and Taxation employees.

 An Assessor Manager, Real Property is the managerial level of work supervising Assessor Supervisors (Team Leader) and Assessor Staff.

 Manages, through Assessor Supervisors and Assessor C & I’s, the activities and assignments to ensure the completion of the annual workload while adhering to office guidelines and departmental procedures and regulations.

-Reviews and evaluates the work completed by the staff to assess work quality and to ensure that departmental or office procedures and guidelines are maintained by monitoring, tracking and ensuring the completion of land rates, neighborhood factors, sales ratio studies, various Assessment Administrator & Valuation System (AAVS) edits to ensure property valuation using AAVS and departmental and local guidelines.
+Reviews, evaluates, and approves the work completed by the staff to assess work quality and to ensure that departmental or office procedures and guidelines are maintained by monitoring, tracking and ensuring the completion of land rates, neighborhood factors, sales ratio studies, various Assessment Administrator & Valuation System (AAVS) edits to ensure property valuation using AAVS and departmental and local guidelines.

 Coordinates and ensures that various operations are executed in the AAVS system in order to maintain property records by following the guidelines in the AAVS User’s Manual and through the AAVS Coordinator.